swlaschin/fsharpforfunandprofit.com/rop/index.md

 If you want to to see some real code, I have created [this project on Github that compares normal C# with F# using the ROP approach](https://github.com/swlaschin/Railway-Oriented-Programming-Example)

+WARNING: This is a useful approach to error handling, but please don't take it to extremes!
+See my post on ["Against Railway-Oriented Programming"](/posts/against-railway-oriented-programming/).

 ## Videos

 I presented on this topic at NDC London 2014 (click image to view video)